rusenask/api-mocking-example/README.md

-# Example application to query weather conditions from [OpenWeatherMap](http://openweathermap.org/)
+## Example application to query weather conditions from [OpenWeatherMap](http://openweathermap.org/)

-To use it:
-* Sign up to OpenWeatherMap, you will get APIKEY.
+To use it - sign up to OpenWeatherMap, you will get APIKEY.
 When looking at your account details, copy API key to your clipboard.
-* Export it as environment variable:
+Export it as environment variable:

     export APIKEY=your_key_here

-* Launch app:
+ Launch app:

     python main.py